-- 9.1 If you are a Wānanga you must, or if you are Te Pūkenga, the relevant Te Pūkenga subsidiary must: - (a) supply to us information about each learner enrolled in ACE provision by completing the fields in the Single Data Return (SDR) and using the funding source code 23; and - (b) submit the information on or before the date we specify. - 9.2 If you are a PTE, REAP provider or community Organisation you must submit: - (a) a progress report for the period 1 January to 31 May no later than 10 working days after 31 May; and - (b) a progress report for the period 1 January to 30 September no later than 10 working days after 30 September; and - (c) a final report for the period 1 January to 31 December no later than 31 January of the following year. - 9.3 Each progress report and the final report must: - (a) be completed and submitted in accordance with the template that we will provide to you; and - (b) relate to the specific delivery commitments outlined in your Investment Plan.
+- 9.1 If you are a Wānanga or Te Pūkenga, you must: - (a) supply to us information about each learner enrolled in ACE provision by completing the fields in the Single Data Return (SDR) and using the Funding source code 23; and - (b) submit the information on or before the date we specify. - 9.2 If you are a PTE, REAP Provider or community organisation you must submit: - (a) a progress report for the period 1 January to 31 May no later than 10 working days after 31 May; and - (b) a progress report for the period 1 January to 30 September no later than 10 working days after 30 September; and - (c) a final report for the period 1 January to 31 December no later than 31 January of the following year. - 9.3 Each progress report and the final report must: - (a) be completed and submitted in accordance with the template that we will provide to you; and - (b) relate to the specific delivery commitments outlined in your Investment Plan.